ShayanSpiel/ShayanSpiel/README.md

 # Shayan · runtime(building)

+I’m a marketing strategist turned systems builder.

+I used to think distribution was mostly a messaging problem.

+Now I think it is a systems problem.

+So I build tools, games, and workflows around one question:

+> what if the work itself could become the asset?

+## What I build

-I build systems around AI agents, dev tools, founder distribution, and strategy games.
+I build around AI agents, founder distribution, dev tools, and strategy games.

-Currently focused on **SpielOS**: an operating system that turns founder work sessions into publishable content.

-**build session → structured draft → X / LinkedIn / blog / banner**

-## What I care about

-I like products where the system itself does more of the work.

-Not just prettier interfaces.
-Not just more AI wrappers.
-Better loops.

-The areas I keep coming back to:

-* AI coding agents
-* local-first tools
-* founder distribution
+My projects usually sit somewhere between:

-* content systems
+* product systems
+* agent workflows
-* strategy games
+* publishing pipelines
-* agentic simulations
+* simulation mechanics
-* open-source workflows
+* open-source tooling
+* founder operating systems

+I care less about “AI wrappers” and more about loops.

+Capture loops.
+Feedback loops.
+Distribution loops.
+Game loops.
+Agent loops.

-## Current project
+## Current main project

 ### SpielOS

-SpielOS is a local content system for technical founders.
+SpielOS is the operating system I’m building for technical founders who ship more than they post.

-At the end of a build session, you run `/post`.

-It turns the work you just did into content you can publish.

 The idea is simple:

 > Work IS Content.

-Technical founders already create the raw material every day: debugging, product decisions, architecture tradeoffs, agent sessions, shipping notes.
+Founders already create the raw material every day:

+* debugging decisions
+* architecture tradeoffs
+* agent sessions
+* product notes
+* failed attempts
+* shipping logs
+* weird technical discoveries

+But most of it dies inside IDE agents, terminal history, and private notes.

+SpielOS turns build sessions into publishable content.

+**session → context → draft → format → publish**

+At the end of a session, you run `/post`.

+The system turns the work you just did into X posts, LinkedIn posts, blog drafts, and visual content assets.

+Not generic AI content.

+Content from actual work.

+## Why I’m building it

+Technical founders do not need to become full-time creators.

-SpielOS turns that raw work into structured output.
+They need a system that translates their work into public proof.

+That is the category I’m exploring:

+### Session-as-Content

+Every build session already has a story inside it.

+SpielOS is trying to capture that story before it disappears.

-## Other things I build
+## Other things I’m building

-I also work on experiments around:
+I’m also building and experimenting with:

-* agentic MMO / strategy game systems
+* an agentic MMO / modern strategy game
 * AI-assisted product workflows
-* developer tooling
-* publishing pipelines
+* local-first publishing systems
+* deterministic session capture
+* founder content infrastructure
-* simulations and coordination mechanics
+* simulations where agents, players, and economies interact

+The common thread is always the same:

-* systems for turning messy work into usable output
+> turn messy work into usable systems.

+## Background

+I come from marketing strategy.

+That means I do not only care whether something works technically.

+I care whether it creates leverage.

+Can it be understood?
+Can it spread?
+Can it compound?
+Can it create a new behavior?

+That is the part I keep obsessing over.

 ## Current questions

-These are the questions I am building around:
+* Can technical founders distribute without becoming content creators?
 * Can AI agents become part of the product workflow, not just coding assistants?
-* Can technical founders distribute without becoming full-time creators?
 * Can build sessions become reusable assets?
-* Can strategy games become more agentic, political, and alive?
 * Can local tools beat bloated SaaS for serious builders?
+* Can strategy games become more political, agentic, and alive?

 ## Links